canonical/mlflow-operator/docs/tutorial/mlflow.rst

    juju status

 The deployment is ready when the statuses of all the applications and the units in the bundle have an active status.
-You can also use this option to continuously watch the status of the model:
+You can also use the ``watch`` option to continuously watch the status of the model:

 .. code-block:: bash